Korean BBQ in Vancouver: The Complete Beginner's Guide

 The stretch of North Road between Lougheed Highway and Hastings Street in Burnaby is Vancouver's de facto Koreatown, and it remains the centre of gravity for Korean BBQ in Metro Vancouver[1].

-Damso Korean BBQ near Denman Street offers a la carte service with some of the better banchan downtown.
-The space is intimate, the meat quality is strong, and it's a good option for smaller groups or date nights where the AYCE format feels like too much.
+Damso Modern Korean Cuisine on Denman Street in the West End offers an intimate, modern a la carte room with strong pork belly and short rib.
+It's a good option for smaller groups or date nights where the AYCE format feels like too much.
+Card only, no cash.
 Budget $45-$55 per person.

 Korean BBQ options have also expanded into Coquitlam and Surrey, following the Korean population's suburban growth.
 Newer spots along Lougheed Highway in Coquitlam offer AYCE at competitive prices, often $2-$5 less than their Burnaby counterparts.